0x1eef/nanoc-gzip.rb/README.md

 The `level` option represents the compression level, and it can be an integer between 0, and 9.
 The default is 9 (`Zlib::BEST_COMPRESSION`).
-The `strategy` options represents the compression strategy, and it can be an interger between  0, and 4.
+The `strategy` options represents the compression strategy, and it can be an integer between  0, and 4.
 The default is 0 (`Zlib::DEFAULT_STRATEGY`).
 For a complete explanation of what each integer represents, see [the zlib manual](https://www.zlib.net/manual.html#Constants).